CDCgov/prime-reportstream/prime-router/docs/proposals/0008-reporting-entity-front-end.md

 Create a new page on the ReportStream front-end which houses a simple web portal form that accepts CSV files, formatted in a constrained set of data formats for which ReportStream has sender schemas configured.

-This will involve segmenting users in the authentication service to allow for certain actions to be performed when given permissions to.
+This will involve segmenting users in the current authentication service (Okta) to allow for certain actions to be performed when given permissions to.
 For instance, if a submitting entity is also a State Public Health Department, they will have permissions to both see Daily Data (which is currently what they can see now), plus, they can have the permission to also Upload CSVs in their desired format.
 However, a submitting entity such as a hospital or school does not need the